Henri Faraud: Life

 Bishop Alexandre-Antonin Taché, who had succeeded Provencher in 1853, and in 1855 designated the relocated Lac La Biche Mission as supply base and point of departure for parts north.
 Taché, with the support of Archbishop Turgeon of Quebec, succeeded in having the Athabasca–Mackenzie district made a separate Apostolic vicariate with Faraud as bishop.
-On May 8, 1862, Faraud was made titular bishop of Anemour and apostolic vicar of the newly created Vicariate Athabasca-Mackenzie.
-Such was his isolation from the civilized world, that he did not know of it before July of the following year.
+On May 8, 1862, Faraud was made titular bishop of Anemour and apostolic vicar of the newly created Vicariate Athabasca-Mackenzie, although due to his remote location he did not know of it before July of the following year.
 He made the Mission de Notre-Dame-des-Victoires at Lac La Biche his episcopal see.

 Bishop Faraud spent the next 25 years in the north, during which he evidenced considerable administrative abilities.
 He authored several works on his work in the Northwest.
 In 1835 he repaired to France, for the General Chapter of his Congregation.
 In 1866 Isidore Clut was appointed auxiliary bishop.

 In 1889 he was one of the Fathers of the Provincial Council of St. Boniface, at the termination of which his growing infirmities prevented him from returning to his distant missions in the North.
 Persuaded to retire, he spent his remaining few months at Saint Boniface, where he died.
 He was laid to rest in the crypt of Saint Boniface Cathedral next to the remains of Bishop Provencher.
-By the time of his death, Faraud was recognized as the premier linguist among the Oblates of the Mackensie Basin, having command of Cree, Chipewyan, Beaver, Slave, Dog Rib, and some Inuit..
+By the time of his death, Faraud was recognized as the premier linguist among the Oblates of the Mackensie Basin, having command of Cree, Chipewyan, Beaver, Slave, Dog Rib, and some Inuit.